-The visual focus points of the Precinct are to be located at the corners of Discovery Drive and Anzac Avenue.
-It is intended that the Principal Developer provide entry features and landscaping to assist legibility and to strengthen the urban form of the Precinct, as well as the North Lakes development as a whole.
+The visual focus points of the Precinct are to be located at the corners of the Precinct.
+It is intended that the Principal Developer provide entry features/signage and landscaping to assist legibility and to strengthen the urban form of the Precinct, as well as the North Lakes development as a whole.